apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Double mastectomy may offer no survival benefit to women with breast cancer**
+**For Epidemics to Cross Oceans, Viruses on Ships Had to Beat the Odds**

-You can read more about it [here](https://medicalxpress.com/news/2024-07-mastectomy-survival-benefit-women-breast.html).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiSWh0dHBzOi8vd3d3Lm55dGltZXMuY29tLzIwMjQvMDcvMjYvaGVhbHRoL3ZpcnVzZXMtc2hpcHMtdHJhbnNtaXNzaW9uLmh0bWzSAQA?oc=5).

 ## Requirements
 - Python 3.8